-Alternative Two: The degree to which services can be obtained within the cost and effort limits that are acceptable to the general population (Global Health Learning Center Glossary).
+Alternative One: The degree to which services can be obtained within the cost and effort limits that are acceptable to the general population (Global Health Learning Center Glossary).

-Alternative Four: The ability to secure the product, at a specified level of quality, subject to a specified maximum level of personal inconvenience and cost, while in possession of a specified amount of information (Equity of Access to Health Care: Outlining the Foundations for Action.” )
+Alternative Two: The ability to secure a specified set of healthcare services, at a specified level of quality, subject to a specified maximum level of personal inconvenience and cost, while in possession of a specified amount of information (Equity of Access to Health Care: Outlining the Foundations for Action.” )

 The geographic area of any country (i) where there is an Outbreak; (ii) for which there is an Increased Outbreak Preparation Need; or (iii) the Parties otherwise agree in writing and in each case, including healthcare workers providing healthcare in such a country regardless of their home country.
 (Unattributed Funder Development Partnering Agreement, §1.1.2 ).